Spirituality

 The Exemplar

-To operationalise this theory, Maslow’s work pointed us to the Quakers community where the exemplars pursue self-transcendence as their prerequisite virtue needed to navigate the society as agency of social justice and wellbeing.
+The attempt to operationalise Maslow’s theory pointed us to the Quakers community where the exemplars pursue self-transcendence as the necessary virtue needed to navigate society as agency of social justice and wellbeing.

-Through our ethnography, we observed that exemplars pursue self-transcendence and that inspires them to perceive life as a holistic experience which unfolds in an altruistic interplay; thus, becoming the agency of interconnectedness (AoIn) who interacts proactively with others to secure the ultimate wellbeing and flourishment of all of society.
-In this holistic experience, they encounter society with scruples, moral equity and moderate ascetism (modesty).
+Through our ethnography, we observed that in the state of self-transcendence, exemplars perceive life as a holistic experience which unfolds in an altruistic interplay; thus, becoming the agency of interconnectedness (AoIn) who interacts proactively with others to cultivate core civic values that can manifest flourishment of society and secure collective mental and social wellbeing.
+In this holistic experience, they encounter society with altruism, moral equity and moderate asceticism (modesty).

 The AoIn